Glossary

 School-aged programs: Before- and after-school run child care programs.

-Other: An other type of QRIS participating program.
+Other: Another type of QIS participating program.

 Participation by program type unknown: Individual program participation was not reported.

-- QRIS Participation- Participation
+QIS Participation- Participation Rule

-- Process to Ensure Reliability- Type of Process
+Process to Ensure Reliability- Type of Process

 Initial reliability: The initial process to ensure a rater is accurately and consistently rating programs.